SpoonX/aurelia-notification/README.md

 Run `jspm install aurelia-notification` from your project root.

-Either set your own styles or install humane.js with `jspm install github:wavded/humane-js` to have some default styles to choose from.
+Either set your own styles or install humane-js with `jspm install humane-js` to have some default styles to choose from.

 ## Usage